MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-Core-62.md

 # What's New in PowerShell Core 6.2

-The PowerShell Core 6.2 release is focused primarily on performance improvements, bug fixes, and smaller cmdlet and language enhancements that improve the quality of life for users.
+The PowerShell Core 6.2 release focused on performance improvements, bug fixes, and smaller cmdlet and language enhancements that improve the quality.
 To see a full list of improvements, check out our detailed [changelogs](https://github.com/PowerShell/PowerShell/releases) on GitHub.

 ## General Cmdlet Updates and Fixes